ghodss/kubernetes-macosx-development/README.md

 * Virtualbox (https://www.virtualbox.org/)
 * Vagrant (https://www.vagrantup.com/)
-* Go and a proper GOPATH on your Mac.
-(See https://golang.org/doc/code.html for more information.)
+* Go and a proper GOPATH on your Mac (see https://golang.org/doc/code.html for more information)

 Next, install Kubernetes to your GOPATH by running `go get github.com/GoogleCloudPlatform/kubernetes`.
 If you want to write and contribute code, fork Kubernetes with your user on GitHub, and add your repo as a remote to your local checkout by running: